JakeWnuk/mode/docs/INCLUDE_AND_REMOVE.md

 $ cat remove.txt
 string

-$ mode -c -s -v remove.txt example.txt
+$ mode -c -v remove.txt example.txt
 2 this
 1 is
 1 A